Azure/missionlz/src/docs/ui-deployment.md

         python main.py <port_if_not_80>
         ```

-    You can then access the application by pointing your browser at "localhost"
+    You can then access the application by pointing your browser at "localhost".